Timpanogos Storytelling Festival

-The Timpanogos Storytelling Festival is an annual storytelling event held in Lehi, Utah on the weekend after Labor Day.
-The festival attracts an attendance of about 26,000 people each year, making it one of the largest storytelling festivals in the United States.
+The Timpanogos Storytelling Festival is an annual storytelling event held in Lehi, Utah, on the weekend after Labor Day.
 The event typically lasts three days and features professional storytellers from across the country.
 In addition to daytime performances on Friday and Saturday, there are usually themed evening performances such as Look Who's Talking, Bedtime Stories, My Favorite Stories, and Laughin' Night.

 Festival origins

 In 1989, Karen Jackman Ashton, President of the Friends of the Orem Public Library, wanted to find new ways to get people involved in the library.
-Ashton had been volunteering at the library for years, presenting Storytime for preschoolers and helping with other Children's Library programs.
+Ashton had been presenting Storytime for preschoolers and helping with other Children's Library programs.
 She attended the National Storytelling Festival in Tennessee and found thousands of adults crowding into tents, listening to dynamic performers relating tales of history, culture, folk, and family life.
-The entire town of Jonesborough (population 3,000) had mobilized to accommodate the 10,000+ people who annually attend the three-day festival.
+The entire town of Jonesborough (population of 3,000) had mobilized to accommodate the 10,000+ people who annually attend the three-day festival.
+The first Timpanogos Storytelling Festival was organized eight months after Ashton identified an idea at a storytelling festival.
+It was held at the Ashton family property and nearby locations and featured regional storytellers.
+In its second year, the festival expanded its schedule and venues, added an evening performance at the Scera Theater, introduced school performances, and included nationally recognized storytellers selected alongside regional performers through auditions.

-Ashton recognized in the storytelling festival the idea she was searching for and The Friends launched the first Timpanogos Storytelling Festival eight months later.
-The Ashton family opened their home to the community, set up performance areas on their property, and persuaded neighbors to do the same.
-Three Eastern storytellers of national fame and local talent including James Arrington, Marvin Payne, and Gaye Beeson performed for two days.

-By the second year, the Friends had expanded the hours of the festival, planned an additional evening performance at the Scera Theater, borrowed another field for a fourth performance tent, and invited school groups to the Friday morning performances.
-Five national storytellers were on the program, and auditions had been held to determine the regional tellers.
-Acoustic musicians performed during the intermissions throughout the day, supplementing performances by storytellers on the fiddle, banjo, harmonica, and spoons.